ncphillips/makersasylum.com/sdg-school.md

 - template: title
   title: Program details
 - template: body-copy
+  content: |-
+    The SDG School program consists of two modules which will be conducted within a time span of 4 weeks.
+The components of each module are as follows

+    **Module 1: STEAM** (Duration 1st July - 13th July)

+    * Introduction to UNSDG's
+    * Design thinking
+    * Ideation
+    * Prototyping
+    * Demo

+    **Module 2: IMPACT** (Duration 14th July - 27th July)

+    * Social /scientific entrepreneurship
+    * Project maturation
+    * Advanced Prototyping
+    * Summit

-  content: To be updated soon.
+    To be updated soon.
 You can download the S.T.E.A.M School 2018 Report below.
 - template: file-download
   file: "/uploads/SS18 Report.pdf"
   button_text: STEAM School 2018 Report